dialogic-godot/dialogic/addons/dialogic/Documentation/Content/Events/Custom Events/CreateCustomEvents.md

 #### Style and Icon
 Now there is also already a stlyebox.
 You can edit it (mainly the bg color) to give it a unique style.
-You can also set an icon for your event.
+You can also select an icon for your event.
+The default Dialogic icon size and format is: 22x22 svg.
+You can find the icons used for the built-in events here: `res://addons/dialogic/Images/Event Icons/Main Icons`

-## 2.2.2 The Event Blocks Content (EventParts)
+## 4. The Event Blocks Content (EventParts)
 Right now your event block will be empty so let's change that (if you want to).

-The content of an EventBlock is seperated as `EventParts`.
+The content of an EventBlock is separated as `EventParts`.
 This allows for some reuse.
 There are two places EventParts can be in an EventBlock: The Header (always visible) and the Body (can be hidden).
 *EventParts can also contain other EventParts, but it wont be necessary for most custom events.*